harryjackson1221/click-n-copy/README.md

 # Click2Copy
-Basic WordPress Shortcode Plugin to use [clipboard.js](https://clipboardjs.com) for copying content, such as HTML and CSS code snippets with the click of a button
+Basic [WordPress](https://wordpress.org/) [Shortcode](https://codex.wordpress.org/Shortcode) [Plugin](https://codex.wordpress.org/Plugins) to use [clipboard.js](https://clipboardjs.com) for copying content, such as HTML and CSS code snippets with the click of a button.

 ## Screenshot
 ![ScreenShot](/screenshot.png?raw=true "ScreenShot")